Occupational safety and health: European Union

+The European Agency for Safety and Health at Work was founded in 1994.
 In the European Union, member states have enforcing authorities to ensure that the basic legal requirements relating to occupational health and safety are met.
-In many EU countries, there is strong cooperation between employer and worker organisations (e.g. unions) to ensure good OSH performance as it is recognized this has benefits for both the worker (through maintenance of health) and the enterprise (through improved productivity and quality).
-In 1994, the European Agency for Safety and Health at Work was founded.
+In many EU countries, there is strong cooperation between employer and worker organizations (e.g., unions) to ensure good OSH performance, as it is recognized this has benefits for both the worker (through maintenance of health) and the enterprise (through improved productivity and quality).

-Member states of the European Union have all transposed into their national legislation a series of directives that establish minimum standards on occupational health and safety.
-These directives (of which there are about 20 on a variety of topics) follow a similar structure requiring the employer to assess the workplace risks and put in place preventive measures based on a hierarchy of control.
+Member states have all transposed into their national legislation a series of directives that establish minimum standards on occupational health and safety.
+These directives (of which there are about 20 on a variety of topics) follow a similar structure requiring the employer to assess workplace risks and put in place preventive measures based on a hierarchy of hazard control.
 This hierarchy starts with elimination of the hazard and ends with personal protective equipment.

-However, certain EU member states admit to having lacking quality control in occupational safety services, to situations in which risk analysis takes place without any on-site workplace visits and to insufficient implementation of certain EU OSH directives.
-Based on this, it is hardly surprising that the total societal costs of work-related health problems and accidents vary from 2.6% to 3.8% of GNP between the EU member states.

 Denmark

-In Denmark, occupational safety and health is regulated by the Danish Act on Working Environment and cooperation at the workplace.
+In Denmark, occupational safety and health is regulated by the Danish Act on Working Environment and Cooperation at the Workplace.
 The Danish Working Environment Authority (Arbejdstilsynet) carries out inspections of companies, draws up more detailed rules on health and safety at work and provides information on health and safety at work.
 The result of each inspection is made public on the web pages of the Danish Working Environment Authority so that the general public, current and prospective employees, customers and other stakeholders can inform themselves about whether a given organization has passed the inspection.